zalo3102/Master-Thesis/README.md

 - Data acquisition and preprocessing.
 - Characterization and analysis of the datasets through graphical data visualization.
 - Creation and training of the considered models in each case.
+CODIGO_TFM.ipynb is intended for Google Colab—make sure to adjust the .csv file paths for proper execution.